Jurisdiction Intelligence Report

 Key Trends & Insights

-Personal Injury outcomes in Ohio show extreme variability, with only two tracked cases spanning a dramatic range from $15K to $82.1M, making meaningful trend analysis statistically limited but illustrative of the high-stakes nature of serious injury litigation in the state.
+Personal Injury outcomes in Ohio show extreme variability, with only two tracked cases spanning a dramatic range from $15K to $82.1M, making meaningful trend analysis statistically limited but illustrative of the high stakes involved in serious injury litigation.
 The 2025 Shank et al v.
 D.W.
-Dickey & Son verdict of $82.1M suggests that catastrophic injury cases involving commercial defendants can yield landmark results despite Ohio's non-economic damages cap of $350,000, likely driven by substantial economic damages and punitive components.
-Ohio's modified comparative fault rule (50% bar) plays a critical role in case outcomes, as plaintiffs bearing majority fault are entirely barred from recovery, creating significant strategic divergence between low-value settlements like Curley v.
-Wilcox and high-value verdicts.
+Dickey & Son et al verdict of $82.1M suggests Ohio juries are capable of delivering substantial awards in cases involving significant negligence, despite the state's $350,000 non-economic damages cap, likely reflecting large economic damage components such as medical expenses and lost wages.
+Ohio's modified comparative fault rule with a 50% bar plays a critical role in case outcomes, as plaintiffs found equally or more at fault are barred from recovery entirely, creating sharp divergence between high-value verdicts and minimal settlements like the $15K Curley v.
+Wilcox resolution.

 Notable Cases